 Art Therapy Outcomes In Grief and Loss

-Art therapy is a unique therapy, field, and practice because it’s intentional and experiential, combining the creative and art-making processes.
-Everyone experiences art therapy differently, even with similar experiences.
-Even in a creative and flexible process, outcomes matter.
 Art therapy is not about creating perfect artwork or becoming a skilled artist, although those are valid goals.
-There’s no right or wrong way to engage.
+There is no right or wrong way to engage.
 You do not need talent, experience, or the ability to make “good art” to benefit from the art therapy process.

-Art therapy offers space to be human — including being present with pain, uncertainty, grief, and emotional overwhelm without pressure to perform or have everything figured out.
+Art therapy offers space to be human—including being present with pain, uncertainty, grief, and emotional overwhelm without pressure to perform or have everything figured out.
 Your artwork is not being judged, displayed, or overanalyzed.
 Sometimes healing emerges through stick figures, torn paper, smudges, unfinished images, or marks that seem to make little sense at first.
 There can be meaning in the imperfect, the messy, and the seemingly nonsensical.

 The process itself often reveals what words cannot.
 Through creating, emotions and experiences that may have lived quietly beneath the surface can begin to move into awareness.
 Over time, the dots begin to connect.
 When we become aware of what we are carrying, we are better able to make choices about how we want to respond, heal, and move forward.